Wakiso District

 A view of Nansana from Kabulengwa Hill in Wakiso district, Uganda.

 Wakiso District is a district in the Central Region of Uganda that partly encircles Kampala, Uganda's capital city.
-Formed in 2000 out of Mpigi district.
-The district was created after merging the three major counties of Busiro, Kyaddondo and Entebbe Municipality.
+Formed in 2000 out of Mpigi District, the district was created after merging the six major counties of Busiro, Kyaddondo, Entebbe Municipality, Nansana Municipality, Kira Municipality and Makindye-Sabagabo Municipality.
 The town of Wakiso is the site of the district headquarters.
 Kira, the country's second largest city and suburb of Kampala, is in the district.

 The district was first governed by Eng.
-Ian Kyeyune who was later succeded by Dr. Matia Lwanga Bwanika.
+Ian Kyeyune who was later succeeded by Dr. Matia Lwanga Bwanika.

 Location

 Wakiso District lies in the Central Region of the country, bordering Nakaseke District and Luweero District to the north, Mukono District to the east, Kalangala District in Lake Victoria to the south, Mpigi District to the southwest and Mityana District to the northwest.
-Wakiso, where the district headquarters are located, lies approximately 20 km northwest of Kampala, the capital of Uganda and the largest city in the country.
-The coordinates of the district are:00 24N, 32 29E.
+The town of Wakiso, where the district headquarters are located, lies approximately 20 km northwest of Kampala, the capital of Uganda and the largest city in the country.
+The coordinates of the district are: 00 24N, 32 29E.

 Demographics

 In 1991, the national population census estimated the district population at 562,887.
 According to the 2002 national census figures, Wakiso District had a population of 907,988, making it the second-most populated district in the country.
 At that time, 53 percent of the population were children below the age of 18 years and 17 percent of the population were orphans.
 The national census and household survey of 2014 enumerated 1,997,418 people in the district.
-The Uganda Bureau of Statistics (UBOS), estimated the total population in the district, as of mid-year 2020 at 2,915,000.
+The Uganda Bureau of Statistics (UBOS) estimated the total population in the district, as of mid-year 2020 at 2,915,000.
 UBOS also calculated that the district population increased at an average annual rate of 6.7 percent, between 2014 and 2020.

-According to the preliminary 2024 Census results, the population is approximately 3.3 million people with women about 51% and males 49% thus making the district almost the dormitory of the Metropolitan areas.
+According to the preliminary 2024 Census results, the population is approximately 3.3 million people, comprising about 51% females and 49% males, thus making the district almost the dormitory of the Metropolitan areas.